Advanced Cardiac Care Options, Close to Home

 - The average transfemoral (groin approach) TAVR takes about 1 ½ hours from the time patient enters the room, until lines are being removed from the groin site and patient is awakened from sedation.

 - EIRMC uses moderate sedation on most transfemoral approaches instead of general anesthesia.

 How it Works

-A specially trained heart team including cath lab and OR staff replaces the diseased aortic valve by using a balloon-expandable heart valve placed into the heart through a catheter.
+A specially trained heart crew, including cath lab and OR staff, replaces the diseased aortic valve by using a balloon-expandable heart valve placed into the heart through a catheter.
 A catheter is a small tube, which goes into an artery through a small cut, in this case, in the groin.